Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Introduction

-For an optimization procedure to lead to desired optimal result, the input is of critical importance.
-With careless input, the portfolio optimization could magnify the impact of error and lead to unreasonable result.
-Using historical sample path like in \cite{Uryasev3} means that we assume what happened in the past will happen in the future, which is an assumption that needs careful examination.
-It's found in \cite{Lim} that estimation errors of CVaR and the mean is large, resulting in unreliable allocation.
-An alternative way is to use multiple simulated sample paths.
-This motivates us to propose a model that incorporates fat tails to generate simulation as input for the optimization with tail risk measures.
+An optimization procedure could lead to an underperformed portfolio by magnifying the estimation error.
+Using historical sample paths as input implies an assumption that what happened in the past will happen in the future, which requires careful examination.
+It is found in \cite{Lim} that estimation errors of CVaR and the mean is large, resulting in unreliable allocation.
+An alternative way is to use multiple simulated returns.
+It is reasonable to expect outperformance during a crisis if we use the simulation of a model that captures extreme tail events as input for optimization with tail risk measures.
+Relevant research that resorts to copula does not address a regime switch (See \mbox{\citeauthor{Sahamkhadam} \citeyear{Sahamkhadam}}).

-To this end, we propose a Markov regime switching GARCH model with multivariate standard normal tempered stable innovations.
-In-sample tests are performed to examine the goodness of fit.
-Simulation is performed with the model to generate multiple sample paths.
-To demonstrate the effectiveness of the proposed model as well as the tail risk measures, we conduct an ou-of-sample study on the performance.
-The tested period includes some of the most volatile time in history caused by COVID-19 pandemic and international trade tensions.